Editor : AllisonChan

 There are many love stories in this world.
 However, the grand love story became memorable only because of sorrows.

 Boy Capel died of car accidents.
 Chanel chose to continue living after a long period of moaning.
-Her later beaux in the rest of her life included grand duke Dimitri of Russia and the duke of Westminster.
+Her later beaux included grand duke Dimitri of Russia and the duke of Westminster.
 However, there was only one young Boy Capel in this world.
 He left, with the most innocent part of her 20s, in her early phase of life – not replaceable, only memorable.

 “Proud people breed sorrows for themselves.”
 Boy Capel said.
 The story since became the legend.